sonic-pi-net/sonic-pi/SYNTH_DESIGN.md

 - It is perfectly possible to play the standards synths with a MIDI keyboard.
 Using gated synths is a bit more straightforward, e. g. when trying to get the synth to use the release phase as selected with the `release:` parameter.
 Look for "MIDI keyboard" on [in-thread](https://in-thread.sonic-pi.net/) for examples of how a MIDI keyboard handler can be made, with or without gated synths.

 - Some synths have been left out on purpose.
 The `:dull_bell` and `:pretty_bell` synths depend on the interrelations of the envelopes of their partials and no reasonable way of adding a gate parameter was found.
 Also, merely percussive synths like the SC808 group of synths were not enabled to be used with a gate.

+- On some synths, e. g. `:kalimba` it is necessary to reduce the default `:release` in order for the gate to take effect.